Welcome to our personal JDRF Walk to Cure Diabetes fundraising page!

 JDRF is the largest nongovernmental funder of T1D research and the only global organization with a strategic research plan to fight T1D.
 This science is complex and costly, and every dollar JDRF is able to direct toward research comes from donors like you.

-Please support us donate to our Walk fundraising campaign-join our team!!
+Please support our family and donate to our Walk fundraising campaign.
 Your gift will make a difference for millions of people affected by this devastating, life-threatening disease.
-Won't you please give to JDRF as generously as possible today?
+You are also invited to join our team "Katie Liz" on October 19th at Centennial Park.

 Thank you for your support!